Insights

 And if you’ve got corporate social responsibility goals, or commitments to ethical and inclusive practices, providing support for vulnerable customers goes hand-in-hand.

 So how does all this work in practice?
-It’s not feasible to identify customer vulnerabilities across 100% of your interactions.
+It’s not feasible to identify customer vulnerabilities across 100% of your interactions, right?

 You can then leverage automated workflows to route these specific conversations to QA teams for deeper analysis, helping to improve agent performance while you develop ways to offer targeted support.

-Ready to turn Consumer Duty from a compliance challenge into a competitive advantage?
+Ready to turn vulnerability from a compliance challenge into a competitive advantage?
 Book a demo with our expert team today.

 Book a demo